University of Aberdeen: Student media

+The first successful university newspaper, Alma Mater, began under the auspices of the University of Aberdeen Debating Society in 1883.
+The Alma Mater was replaced by The Gaudie, which has been in circulation since 1934, and is currently free-of-charge.
+The Gaudie is recognised as one of the oldest student newspapers in Scotland and the United Kingdom.

+The University of Aberdeen also hosts a chapter of Her Campus, a magazine targeted at female students that publishes yearly magazines showcasing society member's written work.

+Other student media organisations include Granite City TV and Aberdeen Student Radio (ASR).
+Although these have both become inactive.

+Celebrations and festivals

+In 2020, the WayWORD Festival was launched by the university's WORD Centre for Creative Writing.
+This yearly programme celebrates the arts through readings, performances, workshops and discussion panels.
+It has featured notable headliners including Val McDermid, Irvine Welsh and Douglas Stuart.

-Each year a student-led torcher parade is held.
-First held in 1889, it is the largest of its kind in Europe.
+Until 2019, each year a student-led torcher parade was held.
+First held in 1889, it was the largest of its kind in Europe.
 Student groups and societies build floats and parade in fancy dress through the city centre to raise money for local charities.
-Traditionally spectators donate money in the form of coppers, a colloquial term for 1p and 2p coins.
+Traditionally spectators donated money in the form of coppers, a colloquial term for 1p and 2p coins.

-The Aberdeen Future Fund is an alumni fund run by the Development Trust.
-Since founding in 1998, Aberdeen Future Fund has raised over £2.5 million of unrestricted funds.
-Past projects have included a book fund for the Heavy Demand section in the library, providing "Safe Campus" leaflets, contributing to the student hardship fund, providing training mannequins for Clinical Skills, the organ for King's College Chapel, and funding for intramural sports.

 University accommodation

 Halls of residence are managed by the university.
 Two large concentrations of university accommodation are provided on the campus in Old Aberdeen and one mile north at the Hillhead Student Village, accessible by a walk through Seaton Park.

 Campus accommodation in the heart of Old Aberdeen consists of self-catered King's Hall and Elphinstone Road Halls.

 The university has a "First-Year Accommodation Guarantee" providing that the student accept their firm offer before a set date prior to the beginning of term.
 In 2014–15, the university ran out of rooms and had to resort to temporary accommodation.
 The university continues to monitor accommodation costs and where possible offers discretionary support to students, to improve access to higher education.